What is pityriasis rosea?

 Who is at risk for pityriasis rosea?

-The rash happens most often in people ages 10 to 35, and in pregnant women.
+The rash happens most often in people ages 10 to 35, and in pregnant people.
 If you are pregnant, make sure to tell your healthcare provider about your rash.

 What are the symptoms of pityriasis rosea?